Written correspondence from

 one attorney may handle trial for a party.

-Judge Muir permits more than one attorney to handle trial but permits only
+Judge Conaboy permits more than one attorney to participate in trial, and in

 documentary and photographic exhibits and other demonstrative evidence for

 trial and the date upon which exchange of exhibits is to take place, if any.

 In accordance with the local rules, Judge Conaboy requires counsel to

 pre-mark all exhibits, including any type of demonstrative or photographic

 evidence, to be introduced at trial.
 He directs that exhibits be discussed